Taver Johnson

-Taver Johnson (born July 8, 1972) is an American football coach who is the defensive pass game coordinator and safeties coach for the Eastern Michigan Eagles.
-He previously served as an assistant coach for the Cleveland Browns and Las Vegas Raiders of the NFL and spent 23 years coaching in the college football ranks.
+Taver Johnson (born July 8, 1972) is an American football coach who is an assistant defensive backs coach for the Ohio State Buckeyes.
+He previously served as an assistant coach for the Philadelphia Eagles, Cleveland Browns, and Las Vegas Raiders of the NFL and spent 23 years coaching in the college football ranks.
 Johnson attended and played college football at Wittenberg University (1990–1993), where he was a back-to-back All-American and the All-North Coast Atlantic Conference Defensive Player of the Year in 1992 and 1993.

 Coaching career

 Early coaching stops

 After graduating from Wittenberg, Johnson joined his alma mater's staff and served as the defensive line coach for the 1994 and 1995 seasons.
 After leaving Wittenberg, Johnson joined the staff at Millikin University in Decatur, Illinois.
 During his three years at Millikin, Johnson served as the strength and conditioning coach (1996), the linebackers coach (1997) and the defensive coordinator (1998).
 During his one season as defensive coordinator, Johnson's Millikin team allowed just 14.1 points per game.

 Johnson served as a graduate assistant for Bob Davie's Notre Dame team.